Patagonia Women's Better Sweater® 1/4-Zip Fleece

 - Quarter-length front zipper with wind flap and kissing-welt closure

-- Zippered security pocket on sleeve
+- Zippered security pocket on left sleeve

 - Micropolyester jersey trim on cuffs, wind flap and hem